You are listening to the Sean Hannity Radio Show Podcast.

 We really appreciate you being with us.

-This is these are really, really tough times, and I cannot believe that America's best, uh, those that protect us, those that serve us, those that put their lives on the line for us are now being subject to assassination.
+And I cannot believe that America's best, those that protect us, those that serve us, those that put their lives on the line for us, are now being subject to assassination.

-It is it is beyond any conscience or soul that anybody can have to treat people that way.
+It is beyond any conscience or soul that anybody can have to treat people that way.

 And if police organizations and departments acknowledge that there's a problem and there's an issue, then that too is going to contribute to real solutions.

-And as I said yesterday, that is what's gonna ultimately help make the job of being a cop a lot safer.
+And as I said yesterday, that is what's going to ultimately help make the job of being a cop a lot safer.

-That's the thing, because like when I was talking to a young brother, this nigga working at the little fool's, I can't remember that like some taco place by the college and sh working for the right people.
+Because like when I was talking to a young brother, this nigga working at the Little Fool's, I can't remember, like some taco place by the college and shit, working for the right people.

-And I'm telling Don, you gotta get skilled.
+And I'm telling, Don, you got to get skills.

-And this nigga telling me he already he went to the um, you know, you had a job core.
+And this nigga telling me he already, he went to the, you know, you had a job corps.

 But again, the problem also, promotion.